Ušivac refugee camp

 2. Humanitarian Aid

-We distributes face masks, blankets, hygiene items and clothing to residents in Ušivac refugee camp.
+We distribute hygiene items and clothing to residents in Ušivac refugee camp.
 We have previously also assisted with distributions in Lipa refugee camp close to the city of Bihac and are working to contribute even more in other parts of the country.

 Due to the situation of Covid-19, changes to the activities might occur.
 We always ensure infection prevention by following various infection control measures, in accordance with the guidelines of the Bosnian authorities.